Sihem Bensedrine: Education and literary work

 On 10 July 2001, Bensedrine was awarded the "Special Award for Human Rights Journalism Under Threat" at the Amnesty International UK Media Awards.
 Her husband and daughter received the award on her behalf.
 On 12 August Bensedrine was released because of widespread support, both in Tunisia and abroad, particularly in France.
-Bensedrine's arrest was positively linked to her appearance on the Al Mustaquilla television station and her appearance of 17 June 2001 was cited by the Tunisian Government as evidence in a defamation case which they pursued against the Al Mustaquilla television station.
+Her arrest was positively linked to her appearance on the Al Mustaquilla television station and her appearance on 17 June 2001 was cited by the Tunisian government as evidence in a defamation case which they pursued against the Al Mustaquilla television station.

 In 2004, Bensedrine was honored by Canadian Journalists for Free Expression with an International Press Freedom Award in recognition of her courage in defending and promoting press freedom.

-In 2005, Bensedrine was honored with the Oxfam Novib/PEN Award.

-In 2008, Bensedrine received The Danish Peace Fund Prize as an acknowledgment of her unyielding commitment to the cause of democracy and rule of a law in her home country and for her efforts to organize networks among human rights activist in the Arab world.
+In 2005, she was honored with the Oxfam Novib/PEN Award.
+In 2008, she received The Danish Peace Fund Prize as an acknowledgment of her unyielding commitment to the cause of democracy and rule of a law in her home country and for her efforts to organize networks among human rights activist in the Arab world.

 In 2011 she was awarded the Alison Des Forges Award by Human Rights Watch in recognition of her twenty years working to expose human rights violations under former Tunisian President Ben Ali.
-The award "celebrates the valor of individuals who put their lives on the line to protect the dignity and rights of others".
+The award "celebrates the valor of individuals who put their lives on the line to protect the dignity and rights of others."
 She also won the IPI Free Media Pioneer Award.

-Radio Kalima was among the 12 radio stations that were received the recommendation of the National Authority for the Information and Communication Reform (NAICR)to be given a license, but as of September were still awaiting the blessing of the interim government.

-Since 2014, Ben Sidrine has headed the Truth and Dignity Commission in Tunisia, a constitutional commission tasked with hearing testimony from victims of state-sanctioned torture and corruption between 1955 and 2011.
+Radio Kalima was among the 12 radio stations which received the recommendation of the National Authority for the Information and Communication Reform (NAICR) to be given a license, but were still awaiting the blessing of the interim government in 2012.
+Since 2014, Besedrine has headed the Truth and Dignity Commission in Tunisia, a constitutional commission tasked with hearing testimony from victims of state-sanctioned torture and corruption between 1955 and 2011.
 The commission held its first public hearing session on November 18.